Civic engagement: China

 In China, participatory budgeting experiments, an example of civic empowerment including all members of society, promote a degree of transparency and fairness, as a vast majority of the budgeting takes place at local levels and smaller villages (He).
 In the next decade, China and the NPC plans to implement more participatory budgeting experiments and an increased amount of participation from citizens.
 However, the empowerment of local People's Congresses will remain constrained by the caution of the central leaders and resistance from local governments.
 In this same way, the government will remain controlling over citizen empowerment.

 Romania

-There are countries, like Romania, where the new technologies started to influence civic participation in the last years.
-New media is becoming a factor in increasing civic mobilization for the new generations.
-New studies about that, at Center for Civic Participation and Democracy from SNSPA.
-Center for Civic Participation and Democracy (CPD) is a unit of research, analysis, and evaluation of citizen participation in the democratic process, both at the national and European level.
+There are countries, like Romania, where new technologies have started to influence civic participation.
+New media is a factor in increasing civic mobilization for the new generations.
+New studies on this topic are conducted at the Center for Civic Participation and Democracy (CPD) from SNSPA, a unit of research, analysis, and evaluation of citizen participation in the democratic process, both at the national and European level.
 Created at the National School of Political Science and Public Administration, CPD brings together experts in areas such as political science, sociology, administrative sciences, communications, international relations, and European studies, and it objectifies the SNSPA role and status of the school of governance.
 It is run by Remus Pricopie and Dan Sultanescu.